 Utah Civil Statute of Limitations Laws

-All states have developed laws to regulate the time periods within which a person can bring a civil action against another person or entity.
-These laws are called the “statutes of limitations."
-If you sue after this time limit has run, your claim is barred and the defendant will automatically win.
+All states have developed laws to regulate the period of time a person can bring a civil or legal action against another person or entity.
+These laws, known as "statutes of limitations," set the limitations period for filing lawsuits.
+If you sue after this time limit, your claim will get barred, and the defendant will win automatically.

 When Does the Time Limit Begin?